-While a divorce automatically terminates some of the ex-spouse’s rights, in many cases it does not.
+While a divorce automatically terminates some of the ex-spouse’s rights, in many cases it does not, contact Hoyer Law Firm for details on the subject.
 Here is a partial list of items that should be reviewed upon a divorce to avoid legal setbacks down the road.

 While in most states, including Arizona, there are statutes in place that will allow a divorce to automatically revoke any provision in the decedent’s will for the ex-spouse, few states have this automatic revocation for a disposition made to the former spouse in a revocable trust.
 It is important to revoke this trust, and create new trust with different beneficiaries as desired.

 Also, if your trust is set up for your child(ren), you should consider naming a trustee other than the ex-spouse, unless you believe the ex-spouse will be a reliable and honest trustee for the child.
 If there is no designated trustee, most courts will typically assign the other parent as trustee.
 And while the beneficiary of the trust is the child, the ex-spouse will have some degree of control over the property, unless otherwise designated in the trust.